 - Contracting: December 2023

 - Funding Period: January – December 2024 (12 months)

 - Up to $10,000.
 Most grants awarded will be in the $5,000-$7,500 range.

 Applicants may include Sonoma County nonprofit arts and culture organizations, including museums, as well as culturally-specific nonprofit organizations that produce arts and culture programs and services, with the following requirements:

 - Organization operates as a 501(c)(3) nonprofit and is headquartered and/or maintains a physical location in Sonoma County.

-- NEW FOR 2023: Due to funding from the National Endowment for the Arts, applicants must attest that all activities and services that would be funded by AIGO are accessible according to federal law, including but not limited to Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), and any implementing regulations.
+- For 2024: Due to funding from the National Endowment for the Arts, applicants must attest that all activities and services that would be funded by AIGO are accessible according to federal law, including but not limited to Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), and any implementing regulations.

 See the Application Packet document (attached under “How to Apply”) for more information about eligibility and program restrictions.

 - Equitable access and participation